AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/dlvl9PuzzlerPresent.png)
 _Figure 22 - Naj's Puzzler item dropped by Lava Lord_

-'Naj's Puzzler' is not present in the game seeds outlined in [[#Inaccessible Dungeon Level]].
+'Naj's Puzzler' is not present in the game seeds outlined in [[#Inaccessible Dungeon Level|Inaccessible Dungeon Level]].
 This indicates the dungeon seed was artificially manipulated.

 ## Improbable Item Duplication